thejosephineterry/Loan-Default-Prediction/README.md

 ![Feature Importance](images/feature_importance.png)

+Logistic regression coefficients were analyzed to determine the most influential predictors of loan default.
+Loans with higher interest rates are much more likely to default.
+This makes sense because lenders often charge higher interest to riskier borrowers.
+Also, borrowers with higher debt relative to their income have a higher probability of default.
+This is one of the most important indicators used in lending decisions.
+However, the size of the loan alone does not strongly determine default risk in this dataset.
+Thus, Interest rates emerged as the strongest predictor, followed by the borrower's debt-to-income ratio.
+Annual income showed a small negative relationship with default probability, indicating that higher-income borrowers are slightly less likely to default.

+# ML Model
 Train-Test Split- The dataset was divided using: train_test_split(X, y, test_size=0.3, random_state=42) This created 70% training data → used to train the model, 30% testing data → used to evaluate performance This approach ensures the model is tested on unseen data.